 Why use environments?

 Environments provide a way to safely test things in isolation.
 Ever needed to change something in production?
 If it's a small thing like fixing a typo or adding a limitation to your types, it's often a non-breaking change.
 As such it doesn't affect the apps connected to your project.
-But if you need to make a breaking change in production (for example, change an element's type, adjust existing models, or programmatically add structure to hundreds of items), we recommend using a separate environment to prepare for it.
+But if you need to make a breaking change in production (for example, change an element's type, adjust existing models, or programmatically add structure to hundreds of items), we recommend using a separate sandbox environment to prepare for it.

 Continuous integration with environments